erdiucar/frontend-starter-pack/README.md

 ### Serve

 Gulp helps you to minify css and js files.
-When you type the `gulp serve` in your command line, Gulp starts to watch "scss" folder and "main.js" file.
-If you save the project when "serve" command running, Gulp sees your changes on the files and minifies all of that.
+When you type the `gulp serve` in your command line, Gulp starts to watch **scss** folder and **main.js** file.
+If you save the project when *serve* command running, Gulp sees your changes on the files and minifies all of that.

 ```sh
 gulp serve